Qeteshpony/FloaltController/README.md

 [Schematics](https://qeteshpony.github.io/FloaltController/)

 A custom, ESP32 based controller for the 30 x 90 cm IKEA FLOALT LED light panel.
+This probably works with other sizes of the panel as well but i can't test this since I don't own any of them.

 I created this since my original controller got fried by a thunderstorm and IKEA does not sell these anymore in Europe.

 As a side effect this allows way better control over the panel than the original controller which kept the light very bright even at lowest settings.
 The board is created with KiCad 7 and with production and assembly by JLCPCB in mind.
 Some components have to be purchased elsewhere and manually soldered.